vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     Be sure to note that this connection string is for the sensor-th-0072 child device.

-#### Task 2: Download device x509 xertificate
+#### Task 2: Download device x509 certificate

 In this task, you will configure the connection between a pre-built downstream device and your Edge gateway device.

 1. If necessary, log in to your Azure portal using your Azure account credentials.

-    If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.
+    If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this lab.

 1. On the Azure portal toolbar, click **Cloud Shell**.